fluxcd/helm-operator-get-started/README.md

 **My Helm charts have more than one container image.
 How can I automate the image tag update for all my containers?**

-A container image list must have the following format:
+A container image list can have the following format:

 ```yaml
 container_name_1: